-- Children can access a broad and balanced appropriate curriculum - We pay due regard to the SEN and Disability Act (2001) and the Equality Act (2010) ensuring that our curriculum is accessible to all.
+- Children can access a broad and balanced appropriate curriculum, which is tailored to support individual needs. - We pay due regard to the SEND and Disability Act (2001) and the Equality Act (2010) ensuring that our curriculum is accessible to all.